SanLatkar/codewayy_web_series/README.md

 # Task 2
 Creating a html page *The Vedas* page which includes Semantic tags, List tags, Table tags and HTML form tags.

+# Task 3
+Task 3 is for practicing what we have learned in web develpoment till now.In this I linked my task2 html page of The Vedas to task1 page of Spiritual and Psychological.